 The Pollinator Trail

-Designed as a public-private partnership and scheduled for a summer 2023 launch, The Pollinator Trail is an effort to restore native landscapes throughout Denver, providing resilient habitats in which nature can thrive.
+Designed as a public-private partnership, The Pollinator Trail is an effort to restore native landscapes throughout Denver, providing resilient habitats in which nature can thrive.

-The Pollinator Trail will launch this summer with gardens at:
+The Pollinator Trail will launch with gardens at:

 - Parks – Argo Park and Globeville Landing Park in the Globeville neighborhood, and Stout Street Children’s Park and Sonny Lawson Park in Curtis Park/Five Points.

-- Businesses – One in Northeast Park Hill and two in the Golden Triangle.
+- Businesses – Two businesses in the Golden Triangle.

 The Pollinator Trail is a Denver Park Trust-led initiative to restore native landscapes throughout Denver, providing resilient habitats where nature can thrive.